chamik/gympl-skripta/anj.typ

   - trad climbing
   - urban climbing
   - solo track (in a foreign country)
+- how i travel
+  - public transport: bus and train (Prague is the best)
+  - by car -- i don't drive much and i am worried that i will forget it

 == Learning languages, English as a world language <worldlang>
 why to learn english? -- #underline[colonization], world powers, it's simple\